mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200726_r1_O2_ST_pos-neg-selection/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements of OD600 were taken every 25 minutes for approximately 24 hours.

+# Conclusions

+The conclusions listed here were obtained from a qualitative assessment of the data based on the analysis in the `growth_plate_reader_expliration.ipynb` file.

+The 25 µg/mL tetracycline were not even close to the MIC concentration for these constructs despite being more than 10 times larger to a concentration that inhibited the growth of the pure *tetA* constructs.

+As for the negative selection on *tetA* with both disulfiram and β-thujaplicin, these data don't show the expected trend.
+If anything it again shows the opposite trend expected with the most repressed strain having the smallest growth rate.
+Very confusing again.